PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_React_Native.md

 *Requires Analytics*

 Caught exceptions are errors in your app for which you’ve defined an exception handling code, such as the occasional timeout of a network connection during a request for data.
-Exceptions are tracked on the server in a similar way as screen views, however, action internally generated for exceptions always uses the `'fatal'` or `'caught'` [prefix](#prefixing), and additionally the `'exception'` prefix if `isPrefixingOn()` option is enabled (`true`).
+Exceptions are tracked on the server in a similar way as screen views.

 Measure a caught exception by setting the exception field values on the tracker and sending the hit, as with this example: